 - Establish a best practice approach for reporting and insights from your analytics

-Tip: Google analytics reports and Facebook insights are not customize designed tools that are built to answer questions.
+Tip: Google Analytics reports and Facebook insights are not customize designed tools that are built to answer questions.
 Each business shouldn’t rely on extracting the built-in reports and develop his own customized insights.
 The process of reporting should start with a business question such as; how we are improving our ROI?
 The reports are meant to provide answers and indications and not just metrics.

-For more information about marketing analytics strategy, read the article: 5 Effective Tactics for Marketing Analytics Strategy.
+For more information about the marketing analytics strategy, read the article: 5 Effective Tactics for Marketing Analytics Strategy.

 Function #2: Marketing analytics consultant can fix the gaps in your data insights

-Are you collecting the data you need at right timeframe and at the right volume?
+Are you collecting the data you need at the right timeframe and at the right volume?
 Getting overwhelmed with the vast amount of data availability is a mistake.

 It doesn’t matter if you have access to all data sources, while it matters the most to have an effective scope.
 A professional marketing analytics consultant can help you to build the right strategy where data are meant to answer the business questions.
-Finding the metrics which define the action is a process where you a consultant can help to connect the dots.
+Finding the metrics which define the action is a process where a digital marketing consultant can help to connect the dots.
 The analytics consultant can cover the following functions:

 - Analyze all the reports and indicate the gaps in the data (metrics required, data correlations, dashboard structure, reporting automation process, and timeframes)